seqscope/NovaScope/docs/installation/slurm.md

     We recommended to integrate SLURM scheduler with NovaScope, which can automate the process of submitting your jobs.

 !!! info
     Please be aware that Snakemake introduced significant updates for cluster configuration starting from **version 8**.
 Thus, we advise checking to verify your Snakemake version using `snakemake --version`.

 In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits.
 More details are provided below.
 Those files were crafted with inspiration from the [smk-simple-slurm](https://github.com/jdblischak/smk-simple-slurm) repository.

-## A Cluster Configuration file for Snakemake v7.29.0
+## A Cluster Configuration File for Snakemake v7.29.0

 Create a `config.yaml` with the following settings.
 Please substitute the placeholders, which are marked with `<>`, to suit your specific case.
 Please see our example file at [slurm/v7.29.0/config.yaml](https://github.com/seqscope/NovaScope/blob/main/info/slurm/v7.29.0/config.yaml).